 Curt Guillory’s Cajun Hummus uses our Red Kidney Beans in place of the traditional Garbanzo Beans — but that’s not what makes this hummus Cajun.
 True Louisiana flavors are what do the trick.
 Instead of traditional tahini paste, the recipe uses pecan butter, the red beans are cooked with onions and garlic, and cubed tasso gets stirred in to the final dip along with sliced green onions.
 Serve with fried pork rinds for even more Cajun flavor!
 Give it a try, and you won’t be sorry.

 Skinny Red Bean Dip is a quick and easy appetizer that also uses our Red Kidney Beans in an unexpected way.
-Cooked, tender red beans are processed till smooth along with salsa, light cream cheese and reduced fat cheddar cheese.
-Let guests scoop it up with crackers or chips and make everyone happy.
-Happy Mardi Gras!
+Cooked, tender red beans are processed till smooth along with salsa, light cream cheese, and reduced fat cheddar cheese.
+Serve it up with crackers or chips, and make everyone happy.

 Still hungry?
 Get more Mardi Gras food, fun and festivities.